tinotenda-alfaneti/spring-boot-microservices/README.md

-# Spring Boot Microservices - Online Shop Project
+# Spring Boot Microservices - Online Store Project

 I am going to be building the microservices using Spring Cloud.
 Spring Cloud is A lightweight event-driven microservices framework to quickly build applications that can connect to external systems.